 Factors affecting the level of UV protection

-The sun is shining again and winter seems to be behind us now.
-The sun should be enjoyed as much as possible but our winter-pale skin cannot withstand the burning UV radiation yet.
-How to protect the skin against excessive sunlight.
-Here are my thoughts about natural UV protection.
+The sun is shining again and winter seems to be over now.
+We should enjoy the sun as much as possible, but our winter-pale skin cannot stand the scorching sunrays yet.
+How should we protect ourself from burning sunlight?
+Have a look of my thoughts on natural UV protection.

 luonnollinen-uv-suoja